Frequently Asked Questions

 - Am I required to pay any additional fees?Each year the residence hall staffs provide their residents with over 300 academic and social programs which include anything from pizza parties, concerts, and dances to self-defense classes, alcohol and drug awareness sessions and chemistry tutoring.
 Your $20.00 (each term) activity fee helps to fund all of these programs.

 - Which hall is the best?It depends on what your tastes are.
-We encourage you to check out each hall's individual web page to find out more about each hall.
+We encourage you to check out each hall's individual web page to find out more about our halls.

-- Can I live in the University Commons Apartments?Yes, if you have 30 credit hours or more, and a GPA of 2.5 or higher.
-The University Commons Apartments are reserved for upperclassmen students.
+- Can I live in the University Commons or Vista Place Apartments?Initial preference is give to students who have earned 30 credit hours of college work and a 2.5 cumulative GPA.
 We require all residents of the University Commons to pay a $250 deposit.

 - What if my roommate and I don't get along?First, talk with your roommate about whatever it is that is bothering you.
 99% of the time, problems can be worked out simply by talking about them.
-If that doesn't work, speak with your RA, they will sit down with both of you to facilitate communication, and they will have you fill out a roommate contract.
-Once you have attempted to live under a roommate contract for at least one week, if the problems have not been resolved, you may speak with the Resident Director about a room change.
+If that doesn't work, speak with your RA, they will sit down with both of you to facilitate communication, and they will have you fill out a roommate agreement.
+Once you have attempted to live under a roommate agreement for at least one week, if the problems have not been resolved, you may speak with the Resident Director about a room/hall change.

-- What if I don't get the roommate I wanted?Room changes are not permitted until after the second week of classes.
-During "move-on days", you will have an opportunity to do room changes.
+- What if I don't get the roommate I wanted?Room changes are not permitted until the first class day.
+During "move-on days", you will have an opportunity to do ne room/hall change with a waived room change fee.
 However, all proper paperwork must be completed and turned in within the scheduled time period.
 Check with your RA to find out when "move-on days" are.
+Any residents that move outside of the move-on days will be charged a room/hall change fee.

-- When will I know who my roommate is?You will know who your roommate is when you select your room assignment.
+- When will I know who my roommate is?You will know who your roommate is when you select your room assignment on the housing portal.
+In June, we will send you the contact information on your roommate as well as other important information regarding your housing assignment.

 - Do I have to have a meal plan?Yes, if you live in the residence halls, you are required to have a meal plan.
 However, those students who live in the University Commons Apartments and Vista Place are not required to have a meal plan.

 - What if I run out of money on my DCB?Wonderbucks can be added to your Tech ID through the Student Accounts Office.
 Wonderbucks are funds added to your student account that can be used at any of the Chartwells locations; Chambers Cafeteria, Baswell Technionery, and the convenience store located in Doc Bryan.
-Wonderbucks can also be used at the Bookstore located in the Young Building, athletic event concessions, and at the library for printing.
+Wonderbucks can also be used at athletic event concessions, and at the library for printing.
 Wonderbucks can be reloaded at any time in person at Office of Student Accounts or on their website, www.atu.edu/stuaccts for your convenience.

 - What if I want to get out of my contract?The contract that you sign is a legally binding contract, which means that you can be held to the terms of the contract for the entire contract period.
 Please read the contract carefully before signing.

-- Can I sign a one semester housing contract?In the residence halls, our housing contracts are for the full academic year.
-In the University Commons Apartments, you have the choice to sign a 9-month or 12-month contract.
+- Can I sign a one semester housing contract?Housing contracts are for the full academic year.

 - If I cancel my housing contract, will I get a refund?If you are approved to get out of your housing contract, you will be charged on a pro-rated basis.
 You are not considered to be completely checked-out of your room until all of the proper paperwork has been completed and all of your belongings are removed from your room.

-- How do I get a Student ID?New students can pick up their ID at the Card Office, Doc Bryan Rm.
-104.
+- How do I get a Student ID?New students can pick up their ID at the Card Office, Brown Hall, room 242.